-We have lived in Mexico for six and a half years.
+Updated January 29, 2021 – We have lived in Mexico for seven and a half years.
 We have lived in three different Mexico gated communities during that time.
 One in Morelia and two in Uruapan, both in the state of Michoacan.
-We have also lived in three homes that were not in gated communities.
+We have also lived in four homes that were not in gated communities.
 Just regular homes in regular neighborhoods.
 Yeah, we have moved a lot.
 I don’t even want to talk about that right now, although I can tell you it does give us a little authority on this subject of Mexico gated communities.

 Personally, we don’t like living in fraccionamientos or the Mexican equivalent of a gated community.
 In each one we have lived in we have had negative experiences.
 Some experiences have been worse than others.
 I will not name the fraccionamientos for safety reasons as I don’t want this to come back and bite me in the butt.
 But for your reading pleasure here’s my current list of negative experiences in Mexico gated communities.

 - A neighbor’s fish pond pump was tampered with.
-The rumor was that it was the white kids.
+Our children were blamed for it.
 We even heard this rumor from our friends which was disturbing because they didn’t even live in the same fraccionamiento.
-Prior to hearing this rumor, I had consulted with the fraccionamiento guards out of worry.
+Prior to hearing this rumor, I consulted with the fraccionamiento guards out of worry.
 Our children were not involved.
 It was the neighbor’s kids that caused the damage.

 - One evening there was a knock on our door.
 It was a drunk neighbor and his friends.
 I can’t remember what he wanted.
 I think he was looking for someone and didn’t expect gringos to answer the door.
 Anyway, there was some silliness due to alcohol, and one of his friends shouted, “Be careful!
 You are dealing with the biggest drug dealer in the neighborhood!”
 They all laughed.
 I didn’t find it funny.

-- Another evening the property police knocked on our door.
-They took our Mexican friend to their office and they firmly told him we were living on someone’s property without permission and we had two weeks to leave or the individual was going to press charges.
+- Another evening the authorities knocked on our door.
+They took us to their office and firmly told us we were living on someone’s property without permission and we had two weeks to leave or the individual was going to press charges.
 I still don’t fully understand this situation because we signed papers, put down a deposit, and paid rent to a woman who claimed to own the property.
-But we left after only three months renting the house.
+But we left after only three months of renting the house.
 We didn’t need the drama.
 Click here to read more about this story.

 - The area outside our rental home was a party area.
 I picked up trash and swept up a street filled with broken beer and liquor bottles on a regular basis.
 Brad called the casita or guard shack countless times to complain but it continued.
 Our little corner was a party place.
 There were drug deals, cocaine use outside our front door, and teens having sex on the street.
 Ew.